Coreball/ScheduleStacker/index.md

 I can't figure out how to select multiple courses in the same box
 - Hold CTRL and click

+Can't be opened because it is from an unidentified developer
+- Try opening terminal and going to wherever you downloaded the .jar with `cd [Path to folder where .jar was saved]`.
+Run it directly with `java -jar ScheduleStacker_v1.2.0.jar`

 It doesn't WORK!
 - Contact me with whatever issues you're experiencing.
 I want to help!